 The evidence collected for this provision shows that the agency has a written policy that addresses appropriate staffing plans and reviews.
-Therefore, through written policy, personal observations, and interviews conducted the facility has demonstrated that it meets this provision.
+Therefore, through written policy, personal observations, interviews conducted and corrective action, the facility has demonstrated that it meets this provision.